TomasHubelbauer/github-actions-push-api/README.md

 ## Results

-I was able to use the GitHub API to make a file that appears as pushed by the GitHub Actions service account.
-The response payload includes these values for the commiteer and author fields on the commit object:
+I was able to use the GitHub API to make a file that appears as pushed by the GitHub Actions service account by using the integration PAT and omitting the `committer` and `author` fields in the request payload.
+These fields default to the authenticated user which in the case of the integration PAT is the GitHub Actions service account.

+## Notes

+### API Response

+The API response with the `author` and `committer` fields coerced to defaults, the authenticated user - GitHub Actions service account in the case of the integration PAT, looks like this:

 ```json
 "author": {